chkn/logdb/Readme.md

 A write-optimized, in-process key-value storage engine with multiple values per key.

+**WARNING/DISCLAIMER:** This is a new project and probably has bugs.
+Do not use this to store any data you cannot afford to lose.
+As per the [license](License.md), there is no warranty of any kind.
+If you choose to use this project, you do so at your own risk.

 Features:

-- **Write-optimized** - Writes to the database can be made concurrently by multiple threads and processes.
+- **Concurrent writes** - Writes to the database can be made concurrently by multiple threads and processes.
 - **Atomic and durable** - Supports transactions for atomic writes.
 Writers do not need to block other writers to make a fully durable commit.
 - **Single file database format** - A log file will be created alongside the database file while the database is open.